stanbaek/ece487/_sources/PythonIntermediate.md

     Bruce Wayne is actually Batman
     Dr. Baek is actually Pirate Captain
     ```
-1. You can `the Pythonic` style to iterate through multiple lists using `zip()`:
+1. You can the `Pythonic` style to iterate through multiple lists using `zip()`:
     ```Python
     # Pythonic with zip
     for name, hero in zip(names, heroes):
         print(f'{name} is actually {hero}')
     ```
-1. This will print
+1. This will print the same.
-    ```
-    Peter Parker is actually Spiderman
-    Clark Kent is actually Superman
-    Wade Wilson is actually Deadpool
-    Bruce Wayne is actually Batman
-    Dr. Baek is actually Pirate Captain
-    ```
 1. Another example:
     ```Python
     universes = ['Marvel', 'DC', 'Marvel', 'DC', 'USAFA']